sergei202/okcoders-module2/week1/README.md

 1 === 1;			// is 1 equal to 1?
 Yes, so returns true.
 1 !== 0;			// is 1 NOT equal to 0?
 Yes, so returns true.
 10 < 5;				// is 10 less than 5?
 No, so returns false.
-!true				// we can use the exclamation mark as _not_.
+!true				// NOT true, so false.
 This is read as 'bang true'.
 ```

 ## Chrome Console